dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 <a name="communicating_with_the_page"></a>
 ### Communicating with the WPF Content
- There are two types of communication with the UI that allows the user to change various [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content properties, such as the background color or default font size.
+ There are two types of communication with the UI that allows the user to change various WPF content properties, such as the background color or default font size.

- As mentioned above, when the user clicks either button the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content raises an `OnButtonClicked` event.
+ As mentioned above, when the user clicks either button the WPF content raises an `OnButtonClicked` event.
 The application attaches a handler to this event to receive these notifications.
-If the **OK** button was clicked, the handler gets the user information from the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content and displays it in a set of static controls.
+If the **OK** button was clicked, the handler gets the user information from the WPF content and displays it in a set of static controls.

  [!code-cpp[Win32HostingWPFPage#WPFButtonClicked](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#wpfbuttonclicked)]

- The handler receives a custom event argument object from the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, `MyPageEventArgs`.
+ The handler receives a custom event argument object from the WPF content, `MyPageEventArgs`.
 The object's `IsOK` property is set to `true` if the **OK** button was clicked, and `false` if the **Cancel** button was clicked.

- If the **OK** button was clicked, the handler gets a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content from the container class.
-It then collects the user information that is held by the associated [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content properties and uses the static controls to display the information on the parent window.
-Because the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content data is in the form of a managed string, it has to be marshaled for use by a Win32 control.
+ If the **OK** button was clicked, the handler gets a reference to the WPF content from the container class.
+It then collects the user information that is held by the associated WPF content properties and uses the static controls to display the information on the parent window.
+Because the WPF content data is in the form of a managed string, it has to be marshaled for use by a Win32 control.
 If the **Cancel** button was clicked, the handler clears the data from the static controls.

- The application UI provides a set of radio buttons that allow the user to modify the background color of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, and several font-related properties.
+ The application UI provides a set of radio buttons that allow the user to modify the background color of the WPF content, and several font-related properties.
 The following example is an excerpt from the application's window procedure (WndProc) and its message handling that sets various properties on different messages, including the background color.
 The others are similar, and are not shown.
 See the complete sample for details and context.

  [!code-cpp[Win32HostingWPFPage#WMCommandToBG](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#wmcommandtobg)]

- To set the background color, get a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content (`hostedPage`) from `WPFPageHost` and set the background color property to the appropriate color.
+ To set the background color, get a reference to the WPF content (`hostedPage`) from `WPFPageHost` and set the background color property to the appropriate color.
 The sample uses three color options: the original color, light green, or light salmon.
 The original background color is stored as a static field in the `WPFPageHost` class.
 To set the other two, you create a new <xref:System.Windows.Media.SolidColorBrush> object and pass the constructor a static colors value from the <xref:System.Windows.Media.Colors> object.

 <a name="implementing_the_wpf_page"></a>
 ## Implementing the WPF Page
- You can host and use the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content without any knowledge of the actual implementation.
-If the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content had been packaged in a separate DLL, it could have been built in any common language runtime (CLR) language.
+ You can host and use the WPF content without any knowledge of the actual implementation.
+If the WPF content had been packaged in a separate DLL, it could have been built in any common language runtime (CLR) language.
 Following is a brief walkthrough of the C++/CLI implementation that is used in the sample.
 This section contains the following subsections.

 - [Layout](#page_layout)